junxit/us-congress-bills-117/derived/amendments.md

 ### 42 U.S.C. § 290bb-36

-> by striking “tribe” each place it appears and inserting “Tribe”;
+> by striking “tribe” and inserting “Tribe”;

 | | |
 |---|---|